DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

 - this could be related to the target audience which prefers _concrete_ recursion combined with explicit pattern matching over the use of _abstract_ external combinators like `fold` or even `map`;
-- but also, we spot a technical difficulty that could have prevented him from doing so, a difficulty that we already encountered ourselves (with eg. unbounded minimisation of partial recursive function) and which is the following:
+- but also, we spot a technical difficulty that could have prevented him from doing so, a difficulty that we already encountered ourselves (with eg. unbounded minimisation or iterations of partial recursive functions) and which is the following:
-  - `foldleft` is a higher-order function while `dfs_list` is just first-order;
+  - `foldleft` is a _higher-order_ function while `dfs_list` is just _first-order_;
-  - while it is easy to write down `fold_left` in Coq (it is actually part of the Standard Library), this total function cannot be applied to DFS because DFS is inherently a partial function;
+  - while it is easy to write down `fold_left` in Coq (it is actually part of the `List` module in the standard library), this function cannot be applied to DFS because DFS is inherently a partial function, and `fold_left` assumes a total function as input parameter;
   - Ocaml does not distinguish partial functions from total function, but in Coq, partial functions are represented as total functions restricted by propositional pre-conditions;
   - hence we need to define Coq version of `foldleft` which is not only partial, but of which _the input parameter `f` itself is a partial function_.
 Hence, in Coq we need  `foldleft` as a partial polymorphic higher order function;
-  - X. Leroy circumvents this issue by inlining the nesting of `foldleft dfs` as `dfs_list` in the code of `dfs_xl_inld` itself;
+- willingly or not, X. Leroy circumvents this issue by inlining the nesting of `foldleft dfs` as `dfs_list` in the code of `dfs_xl_inld` itself:
   - in that case `dfs_list` is still partial, but first-order, and does not need to deal with a partial function as first argument.

 As a consequence, at the price of some slight redundancies, we deal with both external nesting and inlined nesting in a symmetric way